Use dollar or miles to book? A simple example

-There are many schools of though on calculating when it makes sense to use your miles instead of paying outright to book a flight.
+There are many schools of thought on calculating when it makes sense to use your miles instead of paying outright to book a flight.
 Here are a couple quick examples:

 Instead of focusing on international first class travel and last minute travels, I will just show a simple formula I use to figure whether to use miles or points to book ordinary flights.